"That girl" Trend: Toxic or Motivational

 The 20th “#ThatGirl” TikTok that came up on my for you page

 I’ve been dying to do another devil’s advocate blog post since my last one in 2020.
 Since we are going to into 2022 (or I guess by the time you see this it will be the second week), I’ve been seeing a lot of posts of girls saying “2021 was cute but in 2022” then cuts to more of the common aesthetics of “that girl”.
-Honestly, the trend fascinated me from the beginning because it reminded me of a combination of the girl boss era, “glow up challenges” and “hot girl summer” with a wellness approach.
+Honestly, the trend fascinated me from the beginning because it reminded me of a combination of the girl boss era, “glow-up challenges” and “hot girl summer” with a wellness approach.
 On top of that, marketing has been a part of both majors in college thus far, which means that trends are very important for me to keep an eye on.

-I know many people more on the wellness side do see it more as a lifestyle change, but it’s easier to refer to it as a trend since many people see it as a phase that will be gone (so please bear with me).
+I know many people on the wellness side do see it more as a lifestyle change, but it’s easier to refer to it as a trend since many people see it as a phase that will be gone (so please bear with me).
 This trend has been around since April 2021 and so far it looks like it’s carrying on into the New Year.
 For that reason, and considering that this blog is for personal development, I felt like this would be perfect to talk about.

 It attempts to help people live a healthier lifestyle.

-Healthy looks different on everyone but the “that girl” trend does have basic advice that doctors recommend regardless.
+Healthy looks different for everyone but the “that girl” trend does have basic advice that doctors recommend regardless.
 It has things like going for a walk, eating more fruits and veggies, and drinking water.
 It also encourages things like reading, cutting out toxic people, etc. A lot of the advice is sound but overlooked due to how the content is being presented.
 I’ll speak about this more in the negative section.

 It approaches it as a lifestyle change instead of something that happens overnight.